 Array (Python's built-in module): Provides a way to store a collection of items of the same type.
 Python's array module is more efficient for storing large arrays of data compared to lists, especially when all elements are of the same type.
 However, it lacks the extensive functionalities and operations that NumPy provides.

 NumPy Library: A powerful library for numerical computing in Python.
 NumPy arrays (ndarrays) support multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 NumPy is designed for scientific computation, so it includes functionalities for complex mathematical operations, including linear algebra, Fourier transform, and random number capabilities.

+Example:

+import array

+import numpy as np

+# Using Python's built-in array module

+a = array.array('i', [1, 2, 3])

+# Using NumPy

+np_a = np.array([1, 2, 3])